medialab/hyphe-topic-datascape/frontend/app/doc/about.md

 In the right column the topics associated to the web page are displayed and are clickable to access to the topic details.

-In the left column the location of the web entity associated to the web page his highlighted and some topological attributes are displayed (degree, indegree, outdegree, number of web pages of the web entity)
+In the left column the location of the web entity associated to the web page is highlighted and some topological attributes are displayed (degree, indegree, outdegree, number of pages for a web entity)

 ### Topic explorer